asreview/asreview/docs/source/lab/exploration.rst

 ================

-This tutorial shows how the active learning software and algorithms can be tested on already labelled data.
+This tutorial shows how the active learning software and algorithms can be explored on already labelled data.
 In this mode relevant articles are displayed in green and a so-called recall curce can be obtained.

 This tutorial assumes you have already installed Python and ASReview.
 If this